-Assessment of investment strategies against various investment objectives
+Investment strategies versus various investment objectives

-In further considering the risk-return characteristics of the various asset classes, Exhibit 3 below provides a sense of the return parameters – both in terms of the absolute level and the dispersion of returns – for these assets in comparison to public markets.
+In further considering the risk-return characteristics of these various asset classes, Exhibit 3 below provides a sense of the return parameters – both in terms of the absolute level and the dispersion of returns – for these assets in comparison to public markets.

 Illustrative dispersion of returns by asset class (2004-2016)

-NB: The chart shows the distribution of historical returns net of fees for each actively-managed fund category relative to its median performance.
+The chart shows the distribution of historical returns net of fees for each actively-managed fund category relative to its median performance.
 Bond and equity funds are represented by all US-domiciled funds tracked by Morningstar and hedge funds by the Thomson Reuters Lipper TASS global universe.
 Preqin’s global universe is used for private equity, real assets and private credit.
 Preqin data are internal rates of return.

-In summary, adding Private Capital to a traditional public markets portfolio through Listed Private Capital can broaden the opportunity set (by providing access to assets and investment strategies not found in public markets), boost return potential, enhance yield, improve portfolio diversification and provide some protection against inflation.
-Listed Private Capital exists to enable public markets investors to invest in Private Capital through the stock market, thereby avoiding the regulatory and other barriers to access, as well as the complexity and illiquidity involved in undertaking Private Capital investment by the traditional limited partnership route.
+In summary, adding private capital to a traditional public markets portfolio through listed private capital can broaden the opportunity set (by providing access to assets and investment strategies not found in public markets), boost return potential, enhance yield, improve portfolio diversification and provide some protection against inflation.
+Listed private capital exists to enable public markets investors to invest in private capital through the stock market, thereby avoiding the regulatory and other barriers to access, as well as the complexity and illiquidity involved in undertaking private capital investment by the traditional limited partnership route.